vishalkiran/DevOps-Documents/EKS-Setup.md

 $ kubectl get nodes

-# Step - 4 : Update EKS Cluster Config File in EKS Management Host.

-1. Execute below commant in EKs Management ost and copy kube config file data -->
-   $ cat .kube/config

-2. Execute below commands in Jenkins server and paste kube config file -->
-   $ sudo mkdir .kube
-   $ sudo vi .kube/config

-3. check EKS nodes -->
-   $ kubectl get nodes

 **Note: We should be able to see EKS cluster nodes here.**

 # We are done with our Setup #

-## Step - 5 : After your practise, delete Cluster and other resources we have used in AWS Cloud to avoid billing ##
+## Step - 4 : After your practise, delete Cluster and other resources we have used in AWS Cloud to avoid billing ##